Rules of the South Hockey Mens League

 discretion of the relevant two secretaries and in default of agreement, shall be referred to the officers for

-the three teams finishing second in the three Regional Divisions 1 together with the lowest finishing otherwise
+- The two teams finishing second in the two Premier Divisions 2 together with the lowest finishing otherwise

-non-relegated team in Premier Division 2 shall at the end of the League season compete in a play-off as directed
+non-relegated team in Premier Division 1 shall at the end of the season compete in a play-off as directed by

-by the League Committee.
-The winner of such play-off shall take the place in Premier Division 2 of that otherwise
+the League Committee.
+The winner of such play-off shall take the place in Premier Division 1 of the otherwise

 - The two teams finishing second in Divisions 1 of Hampshire and Surrey and Kent and Sussex shall at the end of the